nushell/nushell.github.io/book/shells_in_shells.md

 ```
 /home/jonathan/Source/book(master)> shells
 ───┬────────┬────────────┬─────────────────────────────────
  # │ active │ name       │ path
 ───┼────────┼────────────┼─────────────────────────────────
  0 │        │ filesystem │ /home/jonathant/Source/nushell/
  1 │ X      │ filesystem │ /home/jonathant/Source/book
+ 2 │        │ filesystem │ /home/jonathant/Source/music/
 ───┴────────┴────────────┴─────────────────────────────────
 ```

-The `shells` command shows us there are two shells currently active: our original "nushell" source directory and now this new "book" directory.
+The `shells` command shows us there are three shells currently active: our original "nushell" source directory and now this new "book" directory.

-We can jump between these shells with the `n` and `p` shortcuts, short for "next" and "previous":
+We can jump between these shells with the `n`, `p` and `g` shortcuts, short for "next", "previous" and "goto":

 ```
 /home/jonathant/Source/book(master)> n
 /home/jonathant/Source/nushell(master)> p
-/home/jonathant/Source/book(master)>
+/home/jonathant/Source/book(master)> g 2
+/home/jonathant/Source/music(master)>
 ```

 We can see the directory changing, but we're always able to get back to a previous directory we were working on.
 This allows us to work in multiple directories in the same session.